thilaksaiK/Automatic_Hydroponics_V2/README.md

 * The first byte is the data that is sent by master to slave so that the master can verify that slave performed correct action. and there was no miscommunication happened.
 * The second two bytes are identical.
 If they match then the master decides that the information received is correct and and proceeds to decode the bytes.
 * The `isConnected()` function is same as `getLevel()` function with a different data type.
 Because I was ~lazy~ to write a new function for that purpose.
+* The example code can be found here [Example_code.ino](Arduino_sketches/Library/I2CSB/Examples/Example_code/Example_code.ino).

+This library can be used as a base to make any type of simple arduino I2C slave device.